wandb/slate/source/index.html.md

 wandb directory that contains a settings file with your entity name and project name.

-Now you every time you run your training script with wandb, a new record will be added to https://wandb.ai/$ENTITY_NAME/$PROJECT_NAME.
+Now every time you run your training script with wandb, a new record will be added to https://wandb.ai/$ENTITY_NAME/$PROJECT_NAME.
 Your training logs will be saved along with a snapshot of your latest commit.